Jorge Cadete: To Spain and beyond

-After failing to show for pre-season training, Cadete was transferred to RC Celta de Vigo of La Liga for a fee of around £3,500,000.
-He played one full season for the Galicians, and scored on his debut on 27 September 1997 in a 3–3 draw away to Atlético Madrid.
+After failing to show for pre-season training, Cadete was transferred to Celta of La Liga for a fee of around £3,500,000.
+He spent one season with the Galicians, and scored on his debut on 27 September 1997 in a 3–3 draw away to Atlético Madrid.
 He moved to Benfica alongside former Celtic teammate van Hooijdonk in January 1999, and a year later he returned to the United Kingdom, joining newly promoted Premier League side Bradford City on loan until the end of the campaign; he made his debut as a substitute in a 1–1 draw with Aston Villa at Valley Parade, and was described as having an "instant impact" in that game.

-For 2000–01, Cadete was loaned to the Lisbon-based C.F.
-Estrela da Amadora.
-As newly promoted Scottish side St Mirren looked for a striker to bolster its chances of top-flight survival, he almost made a return to the country, but the proposed January switch fell through and he remained in Estrela, subsequently seeing out his Benfica contract after claiming unpaid wages.
+For 2000–01, Cadete was loaned to the Lisbon-based Estrela da Amadora.
+As newly promoted Scots St Mirren looked for a striker to bolster their chances of top-flight survival, he almost made a return to the country, but the proposed January switch fell through and he remained in Estrela, subsequently seeing out his Benfica contract after claiming unpaid wages.

 Retirement, return to football and Scotland

-Following his release from Benfica, Cadete found himself without a club.
-After failing to find a new team he retired from football at the relatively young age of 33, going on to make an appearance on the celebrity version of the Big Brother reality TV show.
+Following his release from Benfica, Cadete found himself unemployed.
+After failing to find a new team he announced his retirement, going on to make an appearance on the celebrity version of the Big Brother reality TV show.

-At the start of 2003–04 season, aged 35, Cadete decided to come out of retirement.
-He returned to Scotland to make a guest appearance on Tam Cowan's Scottish football show "Offside", where he spoke of his love for Celtic and how he regretted leaving; he also invited Celtic boss Martin O'Neill to give him a trial for his former club.
+At the start of 2003–04 season, aged 35, Cadete decided to return to football.
+He returned to Scotland to make a guest appearance on Tam Cowan's Scottish football show Offside, where he spoke of his love for Celtic and how he regretted leaving; he also invited manager Martin O'Neill to give him a trial at his former club.

 Cadete's return to the public eye in Scotland prompted rookie co-managers Gerry Britton and Derek Whyte to take a gamble on the striker.
-He signed a short-term contract for top division relegation battlers Partick Thistle in late January 2004, ending his 18-month exile from the game; the move was controversial however, as he had already agreed to sign for Raith Rovers, even being photographed in the team shirt by the media.
+He signed a short-term contract for top-tier relegation battlers Partick Thistle in late January 2004, ending his 18-month exile from the game; the move was controversial however, as he had already agreed to join Raith Rovers, even being photographed in the team shirt by the media.

-Cadete made his debut for the Jags on 22 February against former club Celtic, and received a mixed reception, with jeers from some Celtic fans as he came off the bench due to the manner of his departure six years earlier.
-Shortly after, he returned to old ways when he reported back for training 24 hours late, and was subsequently disciplined by the club; he did not manage to score for Thistle in four months, and was not offered a contract extension.
+Cadete made his debut for the Jags on 22 February against Celtic, and received a mixed reception, with jeers from some opposing fans as he came off the bench due to the manner of his departure six years earlier.
+Shortly after, he returned to old ways when he reported back for training 24 hours late, and was subsequently disciplined by the club; he did not manage to score for Thistle in four months, and was not offered an extension.